akshitahuja888/akshitahuja888/README.md

 Hey there,

-I'm a pre-final year undergraduate student pursuing my Bachelors in Software Engineering from Delhi Technological University, current working on my Data Structure and Algorithms Skills.
+I'm a pre-final year undergraduate student pursuing my Bachelors in Software Engineering from Delhi Technological University, currently working on my Data Structure and Algorithms Skills.

 ## Current Stack